Skip to main content

 • typed-jsonl is used by default.
 JSON-encoded data with typing information included.

-• parquet is supported.
+• Parquet is supported.

 Supported column hintsโ€‹